 Expect to pay handsomely for hotel rooms, it is Yellowstone after all!

-We hope this helped you plan your visit to Yellowstone National Park.
+We hope this helped you plan your 4 Days Yellowstone National Park Itinerary.

-Please let us know if you have any questions or you need any help planning your Yellowstone trip and be sure to check out our in depth guide to Yosemite National Park!
+Please let us know if you have any questions or you need any help planning your Yellowstone trip, we’ll be happy to help.

 Trivia: Which record does Yellowstone's Old Faithful Inn hold?